savishy/kubernetes-examples/node-kube-docker-gce/README.md

 # Node-Kubernetes-Docker-Google Cloud Engine #

-This example runs a Dockerized Node application in Kubernetes and Google Cloud.
+This example runs a Dockerized Node application as a Kubernetes pod in Google Cloud.
-(Currently a Stub).

 ### Prerequisites ###